rinikerlab/TorsionMotifAngleDistributions/README.md

 **Using the dash app:** The dash app that can be used when a fully populated database is available.
 Run with `python dashAppTorsionProfiles.py`.

 ## Results
-`torsionHistogramsAllEnvs.pkl` contains a dictionary with torsion histograms for each torsion motif (SMARTS pattern) in the four environments:
+`torsionHistogramsAllEnvs.pkl` contains a dictionary with torsion histograms for each torsion motif (SMARTS patterns adapted from J. Chem.
+Inf.
+Model.
+2022, 62, 7, 1644–1653) in the four environments:
 ```
 [entrynr]
     - [smarts]